Arugulamoon/gomud/README.md

 But effectively, you can freeze time on stories, wander around, do other things.
 Progress and Nurture?

+Commands and CommandSets applied to a World by a Character.
+Characters have Commands, Worlds have AvailableCommands.

 Quest: Level, Tasks, Goals, Rewards
 Currency: Gil, Tokens
 Long Walkway -> Enter Context (Room)